Shine

 NVG.jpg

-I am incredibly blessed to see Shine come alive, transforming from a prototype hastily sewn together to a precious gift wrapped by the experienced, nurturing hands of many.
+I am incredibly grateful to see Shine come alive, transforming from a prototype hastily sewn together to a precious gift wrapped by the experienced, nurturing hands of many.

-Shine hopes to help the little ones conquer their fear of the dark, one kind shadow at a time.
+Shine hopes to help little ones conquer their fear of the dark, and parents to talk about what feels close to the heart.

 Special thanks to: